 When is the hunting season along the Rideau Trail?

 The hunting season in Ontario depends on several factors including: the area, the type of game, and even the type of hunting equipment used.
 Generally, the hunting season along the Rideau Trail includes a good part of the fall and a good part of the winter.
 Please see the Ministry of Natural Resources website or call 1-800-667-1940 for details.
-It's a good idea to wear hunter orange clothing if you are hiking where and when hunting may be permitted.
+It’s a good idea to wear hunter orange clothing if you are hiking where and when hunting may be permitted.
 Any of the RTA-organized hikes held at this time of year will take hunting access in mind when choosing a venue.
+All private property areas of the Rideau Trail are closed for the two week period of deer hunting season with rifles – generally the first two weeks of November.
+Dates can be confirmed on the Trail Alerts page, along with information on what parts of the trail are still usable during that period.

 How can I plan an end-to-end hike of the Rideau Trail?